danis-b/HB_lattice/README.md

 ## 🚀 Deployed App

-The app is available on Streamlit: [Click here to access](https://hofstadter.streamlit.app/)
+The app is available on Streamlit (activate the app if required): [Click here to access](https://hofstadter.streamlit.app/)

 # 📚 Theory